 by Bryan Dornan

-For people who are getting a home loan in late 2016 or 2017, you may know that you are probably buying in a time of rising interest rates.
+For people who are getting a home loan in late 2018, you may know that you are probably buying in a time of rising interest rates.
 While interest rates will not rise through the roof, you can expect to pay more for a mortgage in six months than today.
 There are millions of people who have benefited when refinancing adjustable mortgage rates, but people need to understand what they are getting themselves into when signing the paperwork.

 As that is likely the case, you may want to think about getting an adjustable rate mortgage, or ARM.
 While some people may think that getting an ARM loan is ‘risky,’ this is really not the case most of the time.
 Some ARM’s got a bad rap in the mortgage meltdown, but there have been changes with ARM’s today and for many people, they are a good bet.
 Most Americans will discover that they will be able to save themselves big each year.

 What Is an Adjustable Rate Mortgage or ARM and Should I Refinance Out of It?

 #1 Interest Rates Are Rising